smashyalts/SlashAdditions/README.md

-SlashAdditions, a fully customizable Discordsrv extension that adds a lot of fun and useful commands
+SlashAdditions, a fully customizable Discordsrv extension that adds a few useful commands